paulmotey/Hypeline/README.md

 ## Synopsis
-This is method to infer sentiment from publically available sources of comments
+This is branch of a method to infer sentiment from publically available sources of comments

 ## Code Example